apache/solr-site/content/pages/pylucene/jcc/install.md

 Currently, shared mode is supported with _setuptools 0.6c7_ and above out of the box on MacOS and Windows.
 On Linux, a patch to _setuptools_ needs to be applied first.
 This patch is included in the JCC source distribution in the _jcc2/patches_ directory, _patch.43_.
-This patch was submitted to the _setuptools_ project via [issue 43](https://bugs.python.org/setuptools/issue43). _setup.py_ will attempt to apply the patch for you via monkeypatching.
+This patch was submitted to the _setuptools_ project years ago via "Issue 43", originally tracked in the long defunct bugs.python.org/setuptools bug tracker. _setup.py_ will attempt to apply the patch for you via monkeypatching.

 The _shared mode disabled_ error reported during the build of JCC's on Linux contains the exact instructions on how to patch the _setuptools_ installation